-I have always loved abiding in natural environments.
-As a kid I was often wandering with my dog through the nearby forest.
-Through most of my 20s and 30s I worked as a wilderness guide, helping young people feel at home in wild natural environments as they learned to dispel the intensities in their lives.
-The vibrance of nature always seemed to offer us the greatest benefit, so I kept at til my own kids came along, and family life called me to put down roots somewhere.
+Thru my 20s and 30s I was into martial arts, mountain biking and youth work.
+Eventually I noticed that the greatest benefit occurred when we were abiding in wild natural environments; the wilder the better.
+So I delved into working as a wilderness guide, helping young people feel at home in nature as they found ways to dispel intensities.
+I kept at til my own kids came along, and family life called me to put down roots somewhere.
 So here we are in a little farm house up Cowichan Valley.
 I can’t complain…

 A big part of the guiding life was building shelter out of whatever was available.
 Debris huts, lean-to’s, tipis… usually not much more than a tarp and some rope – and sometimes less than that.
 The other key element was making a hearth fire to gather round and cook with.
 So long as we could keep warm via movement, metabolism, and an external heat-source, we experienced great com-fort (with-strength).
 And the abundant qi/chi/prana of wild nature was ours to absorb without hindrance.